Meantone temperament: Notable meantone temperaments

 Figure 1.
 Comparison between Pythagorean tuning (blue), equal-tempered (black), quarter-comma meantone (red) and third-comma meantone (green).
 For each, the common origin is arbitrarily chosen as C. The values indicated by the scale at the left are deviations in cents with respect to equal temperament.

 Quarter-comma meantone, which tempers each of the twelve perfect fifths by 1/4 of a syntonic comma, is the best known type of meantone temperament, and the term meantone temperament is often used to refer to it specifically.
 Four ascending fifths (as C G D A E) tempered by 1/4 comma (and then lowered by two octaves) produce a just major third (C E) (with ratio 5 : 4), which is one syntonic comma (or about 22 cents) narrower than the Pythagorean third that would result from four perfect fifths.

-It was commonly used from the early 16th century till the early 18th, after which twelve-tone equitemperament eventually came into general use.
+It was commonly used from the early 16th century till the early 18th, after which twelve-tone equal temperament eventually came into general use.
 For church organs and some other keyboard purposes, it continued to be used well into the 19th century, and is sometimes revived in early music performances today.
 Quarter-comma meantone can be well approximated by a division of the octave into 31 equal steps.